SummaryRead the full fact sheet

 Overexposure to UV is never recommended, even for people who have vitamin D deficiency.

-If you are concerned about your vitamin D levels, seek advice from your GP.
+If you are at risk of vitamin D deficiency you should seek advice from your GP.

-Your GP may recommend vitamin D supplements, which should be taken strictly as directed.
-Once low vitamin D is treated, the aim is to maintain normal vitamin D levels.
+Once your vitamin D deficiency is treated, the aim is to maintain normal vitamin D levels.